twjohn/Binary-Search-Tree/README.md

 # Binary-Tree
 Implementation of a Binary Search Tree in Java

-This implementation of a Binary Search Tree will implement the following functionalities
+This implementation of a Binary Search Tree will implement the following functionalities:
 1. Insert
 2. Delete
 3. Search